-The following table identifies the members of our Audit and Examination, Compensation/Human Resource, and Governance and Nominating Committees as of February 28, 2022.
-All members of each committee are independent in accordance with the listing standards of the Nasdaq Stock Market, except for Mr. Black, the Company's Chief Executive Officer and President, who serves on the Governance and Nominating Committee.
+The following table identifies the members of our Audit and Examination, Compensation/Human Resource, and Governance and Nominating Committees as of February 26, 2024.
+All members of each committee are independent in accordance with the listing standards of the Nasdaq Stock Market.
 Based on the number of independent directors currently serving on the Compensation/Human Resource Committee and Governance and Nominating Committee, the Company believes that the functions of these committees are sufficiently performed by the current members.
 The Board's Audit and Examination, Compensation/Human Resource, and Governance and Nominating Committees each operate under a separate written charter that is approved by the Board of Directors.
 Each committee reviews and reassesses the adequacy of its charter at least annually.
 The charters of all three committees are available in the Corporate Governance section of our website (www.firstcitizensbank.com).

 Director Audit and Examination Committee Compensation/ Human Resource Committee Governance and Nominating Committee

-Randall E. Black X

-Robert W. Chappell X X
+Robert W. Chappell Committee X X

 Rinaldo A. DePaola X X

 Thomas E. Freeman X X X

-Roger C. Graham, Jr. X
+Roger C. Graham, Jr X

+Janie M. Hilfiger X X

-E. Gene Kosa X
+E. Gene Kosa (1) X

 R. Joseph Landy X X

 Christopher W. Kunes X X

 Alletta M. Schadler X X

-Number of Meetings in 2021 6 6 10
+Number of Meetings in 2023 6 6 6